soulisalmed/biff/README.md

 optional arguments:
-  -h, --help            show this help message and exit -c, --two-columns     For two-columns pdf, parse colums from left to right -q QUALITY, --quality QUALITY
+  -h, --help            show this help message and exit -c, --two-columns     For two-columns pdf, parse columns from left to right -q QUALITY, --quality QUALITY
                         Quality of extracted images, default=2 higher values for higher quality

 ```

-For Windows users, you can download executables in [releases](https://github.com/soulisalmed/biff/releases/tag/v2.0).
+For Windows users, you can download executables in [releases](https://github.com/soulisalmed/biff/releases/tag/v2.1).
 On the command line (cmd.exe):
 ```
-biff_v2.0.exe my_highlighted.pdf
+biff_v2.1.exe my_highlighted.pdf
 ```